Accounting equation: The equation

+For finding total Assets through the Assets method:

+For finding total Assets through Assets method:

+To find the Equity of Total Assets:

+To find out Total liabilities of Total Assets:

+To find out the Total Assets through Liability method:

 Every accounting transaction affects at least one element of the equation, but always balances.
 Simple transactions also include:

 These are some simple examples, but even the most complicated transactions can be recorded in a similar way.
 This equation is behind debits, credits, and journal entries.